 “Styles come and go.
 Good design is a language, not a style.” - Massimo Vignelli

 Design is key to our economic growth and cultural evolution.
 A designer’s role involves both individual ingenuity as well as collaborative creativity.
-Designerscan no longer function in isolation since in today’s societydesign is not just a creative and thoughtful activity but also a collaborative venture.
-In the Visual Communication and Strategic Branding course at the Srishti Institute, we focus on educating our students to become engaged and socially aware professionals who become agents of change, activism and advocacy in the context of business, society or environment.
+Designers can no longer function in isolation since in today’s society design is not just a creative and thoughtful activity but also a collaborative venture.
+In the Visual Communication and Strategic Branding course at the Srishti Manipal Institute, we focus on nurturing engaged and socially aware professionals who become agents of change, activism and advocacy in the context of business, society or environment.

-This course is designed to address communication and marketing needs of variety of industry clusters across new as well as traditional mediums, materials and platforms.
+This course is designed to address communication and marketing needs of a variety of industry clusters across new as well as traditional mediums, materials and platforms.
 Learning fundamental skills, design processes and conceptual thinking takes precedence over learning to use computer applications and software.
-Gaining wider historical and contextual perspectives, strategies and solutions, proficiency in communication and presentation skills, decoding and making meaningful forms and executing these forms and messages on various media are some of the objectives of this course.
+Gaining wider historical and contextual perspectives, strategies and solutions, proficiency in communication and presentation skills, decoding and making meaningful forms and executing these forms and messages on various media are some of the objectives.

 The curriculum comprises of different ways of learning as follows: